fawazsanu/Thermal-Simulation-Engine/README.md

 ## Limitations & Potential Extensions

-- **Explicit scheme only** — larger grids or higher diffusivity values require proportionally smaller time steps.
+- **Explicit scheme only**: larger grids or higher diffusivity values require proportionally smaller time steps.
 An implicit (Crank-Nicolson) solver would remove this constraint
-- **Homogeneous material** — `α` is uniform across the grid; real plates may have spatially varying properties
+- **Homogeneous material**: `α` is uniform across the grid; real plates may have spatially varying properties
-- **Fixed boundaries** — Neumann (flux) boundary conditions (e.g., insulated edges with zero gradient) are not implemented
+- **Fixed boundaries**: Neumann (flux) boundary conditions (e.g., insulated edges with zero gradient) are not implemented
-- **No convergence check** — the simulation runs for a fixed number of steps rather than stopping when steady state is reached
+- **No convergence check**: the simulation runs for a fixed number of steps rather than stopping when steady state is reached
-- **2D only** — extending to 3D would require a `(N, N, N)` array and adjusted Laplacian stencil
+- **2D only**: extending to 3D would require a `(N, N, N)` array and adjusted Laplacian stencil